Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 Google Account

-Provided above is the step by step process to creating your own tracker with examples and options to get you started.
-I spent over 5 years getting to this stage and refining my process for tracking all the details I need to make informed decisions.
+Provided above is the step-by-step process to creating your tracker with examples and options to get you started.
+I spent over five years getting to this stage and refining my process for tracking all the details I need to make informed decisions.

-The discount brokers I have used and Quicken have all failed in giving me a clear picture of my performance until I got set up with this spreadsheet.
+The discount brokers I have used and Quicken have all failed to give me a clear picture of my performance until I got set up with this spreadsheet.

-With all of the options offered above, there really are no reasons to not have a dividend tracker and understand the performance of your portfolio.
+With all of the options offered above, there are no reasons not to have a dividend tracker and understand the performance of your portfolio.